awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-policies.md

 ## Creating a password policy<a name="user-pool-settings-password-policies"></a>

-You can specify the following password requirements in the AWS Management Console:
+You can specify the following requirements in the **Password policy** in the AWS Management Console under the **Sign\-in experience** tab\.
-+ **Minimum length**, which must be at least six characters, but fewer than 99 characters
++ A **Password minimum length** of at least six characters and at most 99 characters\.
+This is the shortest password you want your users to be able to set\.
+Amazon Cognito passwords can be up to 256 characters in length\.
-+ **Includes at least one:**
++ Your users must create a password that **Contains at least 1** of the following types of characters\.
   + **Number**
   + **Special character** from the following set\.
 The space character is also treated as a special character\.